 “Watching my piggy bank full of coins, makes me feel smart.”
 7 year-old boy, receiving a branded piggy box at the opening ceremony of GMW

 2015 Albania Global Money Week

 NUMBER OF CHILDREN REACHED:

 Keeping in line with the Global Money Week framework, the Albanian Banking Association and the Ministry of Social Welfare and Youth in Albania organized different events in Tirana to raise public awareness about the importance financial literacy in the country.
-The launch celebrations took place on 9 March at the Tirana Youth Center with “Smart Financing”, a financial talk, which allowed interaction between bankers and teenagers (15-18 years old) with focus on banking products and applications that can be used by them.
-Participants were greeted by the Secretary General of Albanian Banking Association.
+The launch celebrations took place on 9 March at the Tirana Youth Center with “Smart Financing”, a financial talk, which allowed interaction between bankers and teenagers (15-18 years old) with a focus on banking products and applications.
+Participants were greeted by the Secretary General of the Albanian Banking Association.
 She highlighted the commitment of the association and member banks to promote financial education for youth, as it is a necessary condition for good banking clients in the future.
 The Director of the National Youth Service and the Head of the State Agency for Protection of Child Rights of the Ministry of Social Welfare and Youth addressed the youth and also stressed the importance of financial education in the early stages of life.

 2014 Albania Money Week